ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 # Polymorphic types
-Polymorphic types can be thought of a labeled scaffolding for more elementary types; in the following example we show how the constructor `Pt a a` can be specialized to cater for various needs:
+Polymorphic types can be thought of as a labeled scaffolding for more elementary types; in the following example we show how the constructor `Pt a a` can be specialized to cater for various needs:

 {% highlight haskell %}
 > data Point a = Pt a a